dencold/hasper/README.md

 ## Installing the theme

-You've got Hugo installed and have the scaffolding for your site, it's finally time to install the hasper theme!
+Hugo is installed and the scaffolding for your site is in place, let's start using the hasper theme!
 All you'll need to do is add the hasper repository into your theme directory as a [git submodule](https://git-scm.com/docs/git-submodule) and you're done!
-We'll assume our sample site of `bayactive` here, but subsitute your site's name in the command below.
+We're using the example site, bayactive, to make it easy to follow along.
+Feel free to substitute your own site in the examples below if you wish.

 ```bash
 $ cd bayactive
 $ git submodule add git@github.com:dencold/hasper.git themes/hasper
 ```

-At this point, you can start using the theme immediately by issuing the following command at the root directory of your site:

-`$ hugo server -t hasper`

-But, you don't have any content currently, let's fix that.
+At this point, you could spin up Hugo's server and take a look at the site on your browser.
+But, you don't have any content to view, let's fix that...

 ## Creating your first post